Charles-Hong520/CS100-Final-Project/README.md

  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
- > We decided to do a calendar because with the current outside situation, calendars have become an important tool in managing everyday lives
+ > We decided to do a calendar because with the current outside situation, calendars have become an important tool in managing everyday lives.
+Our plans for the calendar are to just add events(pre-made) at the user’s request and later on, we can determine how busy the user is per day, week, or month providing more information and recommending possible alterations to their schedule.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [Qt](https://www.qt.io/) - GUI tool, will only use this provided we're ahead of schedule
  >   * [OpenGL](http://www.opengl-tutorial.org/) - GUI tool, will only use this provided we're ahead of schedule